The hipster's mantra. There's only one thing worse than people not watching your favorite show: people actually watching it.

 Some fans of the Haruhi Suzumiyalight novels did not take it kindly when their semi-obscure books were gonna be adapted into an anime and bring in new fans who never even heard of the books.
 Some of those fans also got pissed when it became a surprise hit and a Cash Cow Franchise.

 There was once a time in which InuYasha, as well as pretty much every Rumiko Takahashi series, had a fanbase that was free to exist in public.
 But then, they became popular - Immediately, saying you like a Takahashi series nowadays, especiallyInuYasha is tantamount to Suicide by Cop.

 Ranma ˝ may get a free pass - if only because it was more comedic and not so much plot-driven like some of her other manga.
 Likewise, Mermaid Saga sometimes gets a free pass too.

 Sailor Moon was once considered a gateway anime in the 90s and an icon of feminism and girl power.
-Then when people realized everyone was watching it (especially the dubbed version), it became trendy to bash it for being "kiddie" or sexist.
+Then when people realized everyone was watching it (especially The Nineties dubbed version), it became trendy to bash it for being "kiddie" or sexist.
 Furthermore, despite the fact that many men used to be proud to claim themselves as fans, you're pretty much required to call it gay now if you're a dude.